Learn how to expertly execute global payments for streamlined accounts payable and business efficiency.

 4. PayPal

-There are two main drawbacks of making global PayPal payments: They come with a high transaction fee, and there is no clear policy outlining how funds are held.
+There are two main drawbacks to making global PayPal payments: They come with a high transaction fee, and there is no clear policy outlining how funds are held.
 You may have one payment clear instantly, while another one to the same entity takes multiple days.
 PayPal payments between the sender’s and recipient’s digital wallets may require a later transfer by the recipient to a local bank account.
-Using a global payments platform that supports mass payments with PayPal is an effective way to enhance the payment experience and can reduce up to 80% of the PayPal payables workload.
+Using a global payment platform that supports mass payments with PayPal is an effective way to enhance the payment experience and reduce the workload of up to 80% for the PayPal and other payment payment methods in payables.

 5. Paper Checks